facebookresearch/motion_rolling_prediction/README.md

 This [README file](tutorial/README.md) contains instructions on how to train/evaluate the model and visualize the results.

+## GORP Dataset Access:

+To request access to the GORP dataset you can fill this request form [link](https://docs.google.com/forms/d/e/1FAIpQLSfT2dGSUk7MLZD8U0PoufEjR425WMtpBPiIMSwzLts2qK4L5A/viewform?usp=header)

+The dataset usage is license under this license: [TBD]

 ## 📚 Citation

 If you find our work helpful, please cite: